mtgjson/mtgjson-website/docs/mtggraphql/index.md

 ### Data Source

-The GraphQL endpoint is based on the latest MTGJSON release.
-The dataset is normally refreshed once a week, coinciding with the MTGJSON weekly rebuild.
+MTGGraphQL is based on the latest MTGJSON release.
+For the timings of data updates, see [this FAQ question](/faq/#how-often-is-the-data-updated).

 ### Rate Limits